-"My dad ran the store during the school year," said Joe, "and my mother taught in the Feldhauser school across the road.
+"My dad ran the store during the school year," said Joe, "and my mother taught in the Feldhauser School across the road.
 I couldn't get away with anything.
 Growing up in the store is how I became interested in bookkeeping and learning how to help other people.
 My parents instilled that value in me at a young age.
-I would sometimes be there all day in the summer from opening to closing starting at about ten years old --- that would never fly today -- because my dad would be running his sawmill or farming up in Maple Forest and my mother had house work or would be in summer school at CMU."
+I would sometimes be there all day in the summer from opening to closing starting at about ten years old -- that would never fly today -- because my dad would be running his sawmill or farming up in Maple Forest and my mother had housework or would be in summer school at CMU."

 His daughters Mary and Emily -- the fifth generation of his family to live in Crawford County -- graduated from Grayling High School, and his granddaughter Alice is a student in the CASD.

 According to Mike Gardiner, he is a rich man because of what he has done for this community and the people who live here.
-He made a conscious decision to return to Grayling after college in order to provide positive support to the community, whether it is assisting people in his job as county treasurer or in his involvement in various community programs.
+He made a conscious decision to return to Grayling after college in order to provide positive support to the community, whether it was assisting people in his job as county treasurer or in his involvement in various community programs.

 "Little did I know, when I started [the treasurer's] position on January 1, 1973, I'd still find it so rewarding 45 years later," said Joe Wakeley.
 "The community has truly been very good to me and my family, and for that I am very grateful and humbled.
 There is, in my view, no place like home."